-When it comes to preparing for disasters, especially long-term economic disasters where paper currency either loses its value or even worse, becomes completely unusable, bartering is a preparedness skill that could come in very handy.
+When it comes to preparing for disasters, especially long-term economic disasters where paper currency either loses its value or becomes completely unusable, bartering is a preparedness skill that could come in very handy.
 Those who like to dicker and know how to negotiate are going to have a valuable skill that helps ensure their ability to thrive in a post-collapse world.

 While some may dismiss the need for stocking up on goods for trade, a quick look back at our history will show you the very real value of being able to barter during times of crisis.
 In fact, it wasn’t long ago that people in this country got by simply bartering for goods in their local communities.
 And during the Great Depression, essential items became more valuable than the currency itself.

 The History of Bartering for Goods: The Great Depression is a Great Example of Why Bartering is a Necessary Post-Collapse Skill.